sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor.md

 **Output**

-The config returns null, but returns data if you specify the Row method instead.
+The example config returns null, but returns data if you specify the Row method instead.

 **Notes**